 Dr. Robert Colton graduated Summa cum laude from the University of Pennsylvania in 1974 with a BA in biochemistry.
 He graduated number 2 in his class from University of Miami School of Medicine in 1978.
 His residencies include Jackson Memorial Hospital; Internal Medicine and Neurology.
 He was also Chief Resident of Internal Medicine and completed a fellowship in Nephrology.
 He is board certified in Internal Medicine and Nephrology.
 He practiced internal medicine/nephrology in Boca Raton since 1984.
 Rob was Chief of Medicine @ Boca Raton Regional Hospital from 1991-1993.
 He conceptualized and co-founded MDVIP, the largest concierge medicine company in the United States and opened the first MDVIP practice in March of 2001.
 In September, Rob and his wife Dr. Andrea Colton will begin their newest endeavor as they open an extended hours, easy access, retail dermatology office.

 Jill Deutch worked for three years at UJA Federation of Greater Washington (1990 – 1993) and for five years at the Jewish Community Federation of Cleveland (1993 – 1998).
 In 1998 Jill moved with her family to Boca Raton, Florida.
-She has been married to Ted Deutch for 19 years and has three children; Gabrielle, Serena and Cole.
-Since relocating to Florida she has been an active volunteer with the Jewish Federation of South Palm Beach County (where she currently serves as a Vice-President), with her children’s schools and with other local Jewish organizations.
+She is married to Ted Deutch and they have three children; Gabrielle, Serena and Cole.
+Since relocating to Florida she has been an active volunteer with the Jewish Federation of South Palm Beach County and with other local organizations.
 Jill has an undergraduate degree from the University of Michigan and graduate degrees from Baltimore Hebrew University (MA in Jewish Studies) and University of Maryland (MSW in Community Organization).
 She also received a certificate in Jewish Communal Studies from the Baltimore Institute for Jewish Communal Service.
-In addition to the Wexner Fellowship, she was a recipient of the FEREP award.
-Jill completed the Boca Raton Wexner Heritage program in 2009, making her the first double Wexner recipient.
-Jill recently returned to the professional world three years ago and serves as the Director of Development for Hillel of Broward and Palm Beach.
+Jill was a Wexner Graduate Fellow and a recipient of the FEREP (Federation Executive Recruitment Program) award.
+Additionally, she completed the Boca Raton Wexner Heritage program in 2009, making her the first double Wexner recipient.
+Jill has served as the Director of Development for Hillel of Broward and Palm Beach since 2008.